 Update the project code

 As you have learned, the web app includes a substantial number of existing libraries.
-You should must update this code with the latest versions.
+You must update this code with the latest versions.
 Here’s how.
 Open the “Package Manager Console”.

 It’s possible that it’s already open and docked at the bottom of your editor area.
 If it is, you will see it, and you can click it to open/expand the panel.